-Under Pennsylvania law, if a person is unable to make health care decisions for him- or herself, the responsibility passes to his or her spouse.
-If there is no spouse, it passes on to his or her adult children.
+Under Pennsylvania law, if a person is unable to make health care decisions for himself or herself, the responsibility passes to that person’s spouse.
+If there is no spouse, it passes to his or her adult children.

-A power of attorney also offers the option of designating another individual to make decisions on your behalf if you were to die or become incapacitated.
-Contact us at Berman & Asbel, LLP, our Philadelphia durable powers of attorney law firm, to learn more about your options.
+A power of attorney offers the option of designating another person to make decisions on your behalf if you were to die or become incapacitated.

 Protecting Your Wishes

-Our estate planning attorneys will listen to your needs carefully and compassionately; then execute a power of attorney that meets your specific needs and goals.
-We can prepare a variety of legal documents that will enforce your wishes when you are unable to express them yourself, including:
+At Berman & Asbel, LLP our estate planning attorneys will sit down with you and discuss your needs and wishes: listening, explaining and answering your questions; then execute a power of attorney that meets your specific needs and goals.
+Some possible legal documents we can create for you that will enforce your wishes when you are unable to express them yourself:

 - Health care durable powers of attorney